South Carolina eviction laws creating power imbalance between renters, landlords - NewsBreak

 Protheroe said housing advocates were concerned about a possible spike when the Centers for Disease Control and Prevention moratorium ended.

 “That really hasn’t happened,” he said.
-“It has been more of a slow swell, it seems like, but filings are maybe only part of the story.”What to know about rising rent prices in 2022
+“It has been more of a slow swell, it seems like, but filings are maybe only part of the story.”ALSO ON WJBF: Housing, businesses could be coming to Aiken’s deserted public housing complex, Hahn Village

 When a case is filed in court doesn’t always reflect when a renter is actually evicted.
 Protheroe said most eviction filings end up being settled, which means that a tenant moved out or paid rent and is allowed to stay.
 But with out-of-court settlements, it’s hard to tell what an increase in filing really means.